make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 - where totalmem is the total amount of memory, and NRDEVICES is the number of CPUs.

-- Basically it divides the amount of physical memory by the number of CPUS with a divisor, in this case 2 to get the 2GB total.
+- Basically it divides the amount of physical memory by the number of CPU's with a divisor, in this case 2 to get the 2GB total.

 - You can simply edit this equation using a text editor.
 You should probably make a backup of the file first, just in case.
 You will need sudo permissions to change the file.